 Silences can be managed individually, or as a group, by using the checkboxes on the left side of the Silence UI and the customization bar.
 Select a group of silences and perform batch delete operations.
 Select individual silences to perform tasks such as enabling, disabling, duplicating, and editing.

-Click the Duplicate hover-the-row button on the menu.
+To duplicate a Silence Rule, click the Duplicate button on the menu.

 Extend the Time Duration